90zlaya/shell-scripts/README.md

 # shell-scripts
-> Custom Unix shell scripts for file manipulation, program execution, and printing text.
+> Custom Unix shell scripts for file manipulation, program execution and printing text.

 ## How to use
 Clone or download this repository and then update variables to your values before you run them.
 Here's example: